enkidevs/curriculum/Web/HTML/html5-input-form-attributes/placeholder.md

 ---
 ## Practice

-Which statements are true regarding placeholder?
+Which statement is true regarding placeholder?

 ???
-???

 * Provides a short hint within the input.
-* Works with the following input types: text, search, & email
+* Works with all elements, input, button, header, etc.
 * Numbers are not accepted as a placeholder.
 * Does not work with the following input types: url, tel, & password